Accreditations and Designations

-As part of the University of Michigan Health System, the Cancer Center has earned accreditation from the Joint Commission.
+As part of Michigan Medicine, the Cancer Center has earned accreditation from the Joint Commission.
 The Joint Commission, a voluntary accreditation system, is recognized as a world leader in setting the highest standards for health care quality.

-To qualify for accreditation, the U-M Health System is evaluated by specially trained health care experts who assess how well the staff:
+To qualify for accreditation, Michigan Medicine is evaluated by specially trained health care experts who assess how well the staff: